 Buy a packet of giant sunflower seeds.
 You will also need three 9cm plastic pots and some potting compost.
 Fill each pot with compost and firm it down gently.
 Push a single seed into each pot with your finger until it is about 2cm down.
 Fill the hole made by your finger with a little more compost.
 Water each pot well.

-The pots must have warmth and light for the seeds to germinate, so place them inside an a supply windowsill.
-If the lest frost has nessed you sould place.
+The pots must have warmth and light for the seeds to germinate, so place them inside an a sunry windowsill.
+If the last frast has nessed you sould plac con In: the abd of:

 Comprehension